Faith

 The Seven Fruits of Suffering

-1. Hunger.
+1. Hunger

-2. Harvest.
+2. Harvest

-When we suffer, we must pull away or walk away from our "bullies"; toxic people, stressful career, self-inflicted problems or bad habits or addictions that are affecting our lives so we can have a momentum.
+When we suffer, we must pull away or walk away from our "bullies": toxic people, stressful careers, self-inflicted problems, bad habits, or addictions that affect our lives so we can build momentum.
 The greater the hunger, the greater the harvest.

-3. Humility.
+3. Humility

-4. Hardiness.
+4. Hardiness

-5. Healing.
+5. Healing

-6. Holiness.
+6. Holiness

-7. Heaven.
+7. Heaven

 "Tough times don't last but tough people do."
 You will outlive all your problems.

-God is not a sadistic selfish God who sits on His throne and takes delight when He sees His people suffer.
+God is not a sadistic, selfish God who sits on His throne and takes delight when He sees His people suffer.

-The greater the pull back, the greater the come back.
+The greater the pullback, the greater the comeback.

 If God brought us to it, He will bring us through it.